magicblock-labs/magicblock-validator/sleipnir-account-cloner/README.md

   - 4) Save the result of the clone to the cache

 - B) If the account has already been cloned (and it has not changed on-chain since last clone)
-  - 0) Do nothing, use the cache of the latest clone's result
+  - 0) Do nothing, use the cache of the latest clone's result into `last_clone_output`

 ### Update event: On-chain change detected